aefgukawe/Perfume/README.md

 ## Significance and Applications:
 This project provides actionable insights for perfume enthusiasts and industry professionals.
 Users can benefit from tailored recommendations, while brands can leverage data-driven findings to refine product development and marketing strategies.
 The combination of data science techniques and practical application ensures a comprehensive understanding of current perfume trends and their underlying drivers.

+## Limitations:
+- Data Volume: The model would benefit from a larger dataset to improve accuracy and better reflect the diversity of perfumes and user preferences.
+However, due to computational limitations—since the project runs on my personal computer—it's challenging to collect and process a larger dataset.
+Additionally, the lack of publicly available perfume datasets required me to rely on a smaller, custom-built dataset.
+- Recommendation Approach: Recommendations are based on perfume notes, which may not always accurately reflect user preferences.
+A better approach would involve collaborative filtering, where recommendations are made based on what other users with similar preferences like.
+However, the lack of user interaction data limited the implementation of this method.